thabo104/appstore-alexa-docs/_docs/firetv/channelcreator/channel-creator-create-your-app.md

     * YouTube
     * Media RSS feed

+    For more detail about the two options, see ["YouTube versus Media RSS Feeds"][channel-creator-overview#youtube_vs_mrss].

 5. If you selected **YouTube**, enter your YouTube Channel ID (or your YouTube username that has a channel associated with it) in the text box.
-For details on how to get your channel ID, see [Get Your YouTube Channel ID][channel-creator-youtube#getchannelid].
+For details on how to get your channel ID, see ["Get Your YouTube Channel ID"][channel-creator-youtube#getchannelid].

     Channel Creator attempts to validate the channel ID or username.
-If successful, you see a green check mark.
-Skip to step 7.
+If successful, you'll see a green check mark.
+Skip ahead to step 7.

 6. If you selected **Media RSS**, enter your MRSS feed URL in the text box.
 See [Sample Media RSS Feed][channel-creator-mrss#samplemrssfeed] for details.

     Channel Creator attempts to validate the MRSS feed.
-Channel Creator auto-maps the Fire TV app's elements to the elements in your MRSS feed.
-If the mapping doesn't identify the right element, you can use select the right element from the element drop-down menus.
-You can choose how different elements in your RSS feed map to the elements in Channel Creator.
+Channel Creator auto-maps the app elements to the correct elements in your feed.
+If the mapping doesn't identify the correct element, you can select the correct element from the element drop-down menus.

 6. Click **Create**.

     A preview of your web app appears in the browser.
 Use the virtual directional pad to play and navigate the videos.
-This virtual directional pad simulates the same directional pad on a Fire TV remote controller.
+This virtual directional pad simulates the same directional pad on a Fire TV remote control.

-    {% include image.html  file="channel-creator-directional-pad" type="png" alt="Virtual directional pad" %}
+    {% include image.html  file="firetv/channelcreator/images/channel-creator-directional-pad" type="png" alt="Virtual directional pad" %}

-    {% include note.html content="You can't use your mouse to interact with the web app.
+    {% include note.html content="You can't use your mouse to interact with the web app in the Internet browser preview.
 You have to click on the virtual directional pad.
-For example, if you click your mouse on the Latest drop-down menu (the navigation bar), it won't respond.
-You select options in the navigation bar by clicking the up arrow on the directional pad followed by the center button.
+For example, if you use your mouse to click the Latest drop-down menu (the navigation bar), it won't respond.
+Instead, to select an option from the navigation bar, you must use the directional pad -- clicking the up arrow followed by the center button.
 The center button expands or plays what you have selected with the arrow buttons." %}

-    In the navigation bar, in addition to any categories, you will see an "About" page.
-This page is automatically included and required as part of the attribution for using YouTube API services in the app.
-You cannot remove or customize the About page, nor can you add your own pages here.
+    In the navigation bar, in addition to any categories from your feed items or sections on your YouTube Channel, you will see an "About" page.
+This About page is automatically included and required as part of the attribution for using YouTube API services in the app.
+You cannot remove or customize the About page, nor can you add your own custom pages here.

-7. To modify the appearance of the app, click **Edit**.
+7. Continue on to the next section, [Style Your App][#styleyourapp].

+## Style Your App {#styleyourapp}

+1. If you're continuing from the previous section, click **Edit**.
+Otherwise, click **Manage Channels** in the upper-right corner and then click **Edit** next to your app.
-8. In the **Logo** section, click **Choose a file** and upload a 500px x 500px size image for your logo.
+2. In the **Logo** section (in the upper-left corner), click **Choose a file** and upload a 500px x 500px size image for your logo.

     The logo appears in the upper-right corner of your app.
-(Note that this image is used only within your app and is not the app logo image used to promote your app within the Appstore.)
+This image is used only within your app.
+(It is not the app logo tile that is used to promote your app within the Appstore.)

-9. Adjust the colors and background images for your app as desired using the on-screen controls.
+3. Adjust the colors and background images for your app as desired using the on-screen controls.

-10. To get a dedicated link to your app prior to submission, click **Preview**.
+## Share a Preview Link to Your App

+After you've finished adjusting your app's appearance, you can get a preview link to share with others (if you so desire).

+1. If you're continuing from the previous section, click **Preview** (in the upper-right corner).
+Otherwise, click **Manage Channels** in the upper-right corner, and then click **Preview** next to your app.
+2. Copy the URL that appears in your browser's address bar.

 You can send the preview link to anyone for review.
-(The link expires after 90 days.)
+No login is required to see the preview.
+The link expires after 90 days.

-11. Click **Finish**.
+## Preview Your App on a Fire TV Device

+You can also preview your app on a Fire TV device by using a companion app called Channel Viewer.

+1. Click **Manage Channels** in the upper-right corner, and then copy the **Channel Viewer Code** that appears in your app's details.
+1. On your Fire TV device, download and install the Channel Viewer app.
+2. In Channel Viewer, click **Add Channel** and enter your Channel Viewer code to view your app.

+## Submit Your App to the Appstore

+When you're ready to submit your app to the Appstore, you need to add some image assets and app descriptions.
+This is necessary to promote your app in the Appstore.

+1. Click **Manage Channels** in the upper-right corner.
-12. If you selected YouTube as the source, click **Edit** next to **API Key** and enter your YouTube API key.
+2. If you selected YouTube as the source, next to **API Key**, click **Edit** and enter your YouTube API key.

     For details on how to get your YouTube API key, see [Get the YouTube Developer API Key][channel-creator-youtube#getdevkey].
 You can use the same API key for all channels in your account and for all apps you create within the same account.

-13. To block certain videos in your channel from appearing in your app, next to "Source," click **Advanced**.
-Then enter the video ID in the **Video ID to block** field and click **Block Video**.

-    To get the ID for a YouTube video, browse to the video.
-In the address bar, the ID appears after the `=` sign.
-For example, if the URL of your video was `https://www.youtube.com/watch?v=byW_xwZ9FM4`, the video ID would be `byW_xwZ9FM4`.

-14. To test your app on a Fire TV device, download the Channel Viewer app from the Amazon Appstore.
-After opening the app, click **Add Channel** and enter the Channel Viewer Code for your app to view your app on Fire TV.
+4. Click **Submit** next to your app.

+    Channel Creator prepares for app submission by automatically creating some of the required image assets.

+5. As prompted, upload the required [image assets][channel-creator-submit-your-app#imageassets] and [descriptions][channel-creator-submit-your-app#appdescriptions] required by the Appstore.
+See [Submit Your App][channel-creator-submit-your-app] for details.

 ## Next Steps

 When you're ready to submit the app directly into the Amazon Appstore, see the instructions in [Submit Your App][channel-creator-submit-your-app].
 As part of the submission process, you will include a variety of image assets and descriptions to promote your app within the Amazon Appstore.

 {% include links.html %}